JaneliaSciComp/exllsm-circuit-reconstruction/docs/ImageProcessing.md

 | --driver_stack_size | 128m | Amount of stack space to allocate for the Spark driver |

 ## ROI cropping

+Crops a TIFF series in x/y/z based on an x/y ROI and start and end z slices.

 Usage: